daniviga/latitude5450/kernel/README.md

 ACPI: Execute _PTS before system reboot
 ```

 All kernels from 4.8.0 are affected at the moment.
+A special thanks to **Giampaolo** on *kbz* for bisecting sources down to the root cause.
-A patch is provided for reverting this commit.
+An `rpmbuild` compatible patch and an updated `spec` file are provided for reverting this commit.
+Binary *rpms* will be available soon.

 ### More info